statiolake/snow/README.md

 ...which activates the light version of snow during the day (defined here as 7AM-7PM), dark version at night.

-> Be sure to set `colorscheme` after `background`, otherwise some theme colors may not be set.
+> Be sure to set `colorscheme` after `background`, otherwise some theme colors may not be applied.

 ## status line themes